menu-line

 Endometriosis and adenomyosis: What are they?

-The inner lining of tissue in a woman’s womb is known as the endometrium.
-Every month, this inner womb lining thickens and regenerates in preparation for conception.
+The inner lining of tissue in the womb is known as the endometrium.
+Every month, this lining thickens and regenerates in preparation for conception.
 But if there is no pregnancy, once a month the uterus sheds this lining and a woman menstruates.

-With adenomyosis, endometrial tissue grows into the muscular wall of the womb, thickening it and distorting the blood vessels.
-This can create heavy, extended and very painful menstruation.
-It may also lead to pain during sex, and is associated with fertility problems.
-Unlike in endometriosis, the endometrial tissue doesn’t breach the uterus.
+With adenomyosis, actual endometrial tissue grows directly into the muscular wall of the womb (the myometrium), thickening the uterine wall and distorting local blood vessels.
+This localised disruption can create heavy, extended and very painful menstruation.
+It may also lead to pain during intercourse and is frequently associated with fertility and implantation problems.
+Unlike endometriosis, the tissue in adenomyosis remains contained within the structure of the uterus and does not breach the outer uterine wall.

 How can endometriosis affect fertility?